Cubs vs. Padres Player Props Betting Odds

-Player prop bet odds for Juan Soto, Nico Hoerner and others are available when the San Diego Padres host the Chicago Cubs at PETCO Park on Friday (at 9:40 PM ET).
+You can find player prop bet odds for Juan Soto, Nico Hoerner and other players on the San Diego Padres and Chicago Cubs prior to their matchup at 10:10 PM ET on Saturday at PETCO Park.

 Bet on this matchup or its props with DraftKings!